 3. Clean your PC

 It is beneficial to clean your PC regularly to remove any suspicious items like malicious Zone.Identifiers hiding on your files and folders.
-And the best way to do this is by using a PC Repair tool like Outbyte PC Repair.
-This tool can effectively clear out junk files, such as user temporary files, corrupted Windows Update files, web browser cache, and a lot more, that are keeping your computer from performing well.
+Various tools can help you clear out junk files, such as user temporary files, corrupted Windows Update files, web browser cache, and more, that may impact your computer’s performance.
+One such example is Outbyte PC Repair.
+Always choose a tool that you trust, and follow the manufacturer’s instructions.

 4. Keep your guard up